 There are special rules that apply to payments that include Bank of Montreal Common Shares.
-When you terminate employment, you can receive a distribution from the BMO Stock Fund either in cash or in Bank of Montreal Common Shares.
-The payment options and the tax consequences of your election follow.
-However, you should consult a tax expert or financial advisor before receiving a distribution.
+When you terminate employment, you can receive a distribution from the BMO Stock Fund either in cash or in Bank of Montreal Common Shares as described below.
+You may want to consult a tax expert or financial advisor on your payment options and tax consequences before receiving a distribution.